Background pattern

 For more information on laboratory tests, contact your doctor.

-If you suspect that you may be pregnant during treatment with Lefluartil or in the 2 years after treatment, you mustimmediatelycontact your doctor to have a pregnancy test.
-If the test confirms that you are pregnant, your doctor may suggest that you start taking certain medications to accelerate the elimination of Lefluartil from your body, and thus reduce the risk to your child.
+If you suspect that you may be pregnant during treatment with Lefluartil or in the 2 years following treatment, you should immediatelycontact your doctor for a pregnancy test.
+If the test confirms that you are pregnant, your doctor may suggest that you start treatment with certain medicines to accelerate the elimination of Lefluartil from your body, thereby reducing the risk to your child.

-Do not takeLefluartil while breastfeeding, as leflunomide passes into the breast milk.
+Do not takeLefluartil while breastfeeding, as leflunomide passes into breast milk.

-Lefluartil may cause dizziness, which may affect your ability to concentrate and react.
-If this happens, do not drive or operate machinery.
+Lefluartil may make you feel dizzy, which can affect your ability to concentrate and react.
+If this happens, do not drive or use machines.

-Important information about some of the components of Lefluartil
+Important information about some of the ingredients of Lefluartil

-Initial usual dose of Lefluartil is 100 mg once a day for the first three days.
+The usual initial dose of Lefluartil is 100 mg once a day for the first three days.
 After this, most people need a dose of:

 • For rheumatoid arthritis: 10 mg or 20 mg of Lefluartil once a day, depending on the severity of the disease.